 “Telehealth services are considered a substitute for an in-person visit, and are therefore paid at the same rate as it would have been had it been furnished in person.
 With some exceptions, telehealth services require the use of interactive audio and digital telecommunication systems that permit real-time communication between the practitioner at the distant site and the beneficiary at the originating site.”

 The Center for Connected Health Policy defines Telehealth as “a collection of means or methods for enhancing health care, public health and health education delivery and support using telecommunications technologies.”
-The use of these telecommunication technologies and services are not considered a substitute for a visit according to CMS but are meant to be brief communications between the patient and the Federally Qualified Health Center (FQHC) provider to determine if an actual visit is necessary.
-If the communication between the FQHC provider and the patient results in a billable visit, then the normal billing would occur.
-The virtual communication G-code would only be separately payable if the communications between the FQHC provider does not result from or lead to an FQHC billable visit.
+The use of these telecommunication technologies and services are not considered a substitute for a visit according to CMS but are meant to be brief communications between the patient and the Community Health Center (CHC) provider to determine if an actual visit is necessary.
+If the communication between the Health Center provider and the patient results in a billable visit, then the normal billing would occur.
+The virtual communication G-code would only be separately payable if the communications between the Health Center provider does not result from or lead to an CHC billable visit.
 Furthermore, “the payment rate for communication technology-based services are valued based on the shorter duration of time and the efficiencies associated with the use of communication technology.”

 More about “virtual communication services” from CMS: